How to Interpret/Analyze Stock Index Indicators Explained

-To learn Stock Indices trading technical analysis the first thing that a trader should do is to know about all the different indicators and then try to find the ones that they can use.
+To learn trading technical analysis the first thing that a beginner should do is to know and learn about all the different indicators and then try to find the ones that they can use.

 A